Bella Hadid’s Run-In With Ex The Weeknd Wasn’t As Easy As It Looked

 — martina (@hadidmyplace) February 13, 2017

 Even though they have ended their romance, Bella Hadid and The Weeknd remain good friends who care deeply for each other.
 In fact, the two former partners ended up performing together at the Victoria’s Secret Fashion Show, and fans of the celebrity couple were delighted to see the good rapport between the two on display.
-According to E Online, an insider revealed that Tesfaye still shares a good rapport with Bella Hadid, despite the couple’s breakup.
+According to E!
+Online, an insider revealed that Tesfaye still shares a good rapport with Bella Hadid, despite the couple’s breakup.

 “Bella and The Weeknd have been talking again.
 The Weeknd sent Bella something special to her room to wish her luck on her big day.
 He also spoke and texted her today and throughout these past few days in Paris.”

-But as Teen Vogue magazine reported, Bella Hadid has since revealed that the meet up at the Victoria’s Secret Fashion Show was nowhere near as easy as she may have made it look.
+But as Teen Vogue magazine reported, Bella Hadid has since revealed that the meetup at the Victoria’s Secret Fashion Show was nowhere near as easy as she may have made it look.

 “It was my first breakup — or second, next to the horse — and so public.”